 PsychArmor is a non-profit organization that offers free education as well as support for all Americans to engage effectively with the military community.
 Its mission: bridge the gap between civilian and military life, and to provide an understanding of what the military culture truly embodies.
 PsychArmor hires experts to teach online courses about issues that are relevant to both the military and veteran communities alike.

 Emma Plumb, director of 1 Million for Work Flexibility, leads PsychArmor’s new free online course, “Supporting Veterans, Family Members and Wounded Warrior Caregivers with Flexible Work Options.”
 The course is designed to help people learn about the various types of work flexibility, the benefits of flexible work for both employers and veterans alike, and how managers can implement a flexible work program.

-As the video highlights, although flexible work options can benefit everyone, one significant group that needs flexibility is the military, and in particular, veterans, their caregivers, and military spouses.
+Although flexible work options can benefit everyone, one significant group that needs flexibility is the military, and in particular, veterans, their caregivers, and military spouses.

 Having military personnel and veterans on staff can be a strategic business move for employers.
 After all, the military trains people to be responsible, execute orders, show leadership, and focus on being results-oriented.
 Veterans can work independently (a soft skill important for remote workers), and are proactive about communicating (and problem-solving) any potential issues.